Recipe for a Paranormal TV Show

 Be sure to tie it all up neatly in a bow of dramatic music and spooky sound effects; complete with jump scares to keep it edgy.

 You have to have a death.
-Without a tragic murder or suicide, who's going to be the scapegoat of your inability to discern rational, natural explanations for the shit that freaks you out in your own home or business?
+Without a tragic murder or suicide, who's going to be the scapegoat of your inability to discern reasonable explanations, paranormal or natural, for the shit that freaks you out in your own home or business?

 What I found also ridiculous yet predictable are the Highly Probable Ghosts who are consistently to blame in each episode of Alaska Haunting.
-They are the result of baking up this pile of crap.
-In fact, you've probably heard of some of these folks:
+They are the result of baking up this pile of tropes.
+In fact, you've probably heard of some of these Highly Probably Ghosts:

-Murdered Prostitute *Bonus points if she was pregnant
+Murdered Prostitutes *Bonus points if she was pregnant

 Some kid who drowned tragically (Does anyone drown gleefully?
 Why do we say this?)